leclair-7/Traffic-Signs-Classifier/writeup.md

 Image #2

 For the second image, the model is relatively certain that this is a stop sign (probability of 0.92), which is correct.
-The noise around the sign seems to slightly obfuscate the classifiers confidence that it is a stop sign.
+The noise around the sign seems to slightly obfuscate the classifiers confidence that it is a stop sign as expected.
 The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|